-Provides full-text access to The Independent, a major British daily national newspaper, from its launch in 1986 through the end of 2012.
+Provides full-text access to The Independent, a major British daily national newspaper, from its launch in 1986 through the end of its print edition in 2016.
 Note: The ability to cross-search multiple primary source collections from the provider Gale is now available on the Gale Primary Sources platform.

 This collection documents India’s history from the foundation of the East India Company in 1615 to the granting of independence for India and Pakistan in 1947.
 Sources include original Indian manuscripts containing histories and literary works, as well as accounts of wars, discussions of Indian Nationalism and papers of tea and coffee planters.